-The formation and evolution of galaxies are governed ultimately, however, by the interaction of the diverse physical processes that, in addition to gravity, influence baryonic matter.
-The inclusion of these processes in simulations is recognized as a major challenge, owing both to the complexity of the physical processes, and the difficulty of developing numerical algorithms able to accurately model their effects in a computationally efficient manner.
+7 Max-Planck-Institut für Astrophysik, Karl-Schwarzschild-Str.
+1, D-85748 Garching, Germany mately, however, by the interaction of the diverse physical processes that, in addition to gravity, influence baryonic matter.
+The inclusion of these processes in simulations is recognised as a major challenge, owing both to the complexity of the physical processes, and the difficulty of developing numerical algorithms able to accurately model their effects in a computationally efficient manner.
 This challenge has, by and large, impeded cosmological hydrodynamical simulations from yielding galaxy populations whose properties are consistent with observational measurements.
 Although imperfect models can prove instructive, greater confidence is generally ascribed to those that more accurately resemble the observed Universe.
 Moreover, the reproduction of key observables is often a prerequisite for testing particular aspects of galaxy formation theory.
 For example, when wishing to study the evolution of angular momentum in disc galaxies, a model that reproduces their observed size and rotation velocity is clearly desirable.

-The reproduction of these particular diagnostics has in fact become a cause célèbre for the simulation community, owing to the long-standing need to address the closely related 'overcooling' (Cole 1991; White & Frenk 1991; Blanchard, Valls-Gabaud & Mamon 1992; Balogh et al. 2001) and 'angular momentum' (Katz & Gunn 1991; Navarro & White 1994) problems.
-In the absence of feedback, gas efficiently radiates the heat it acquires from thermalizing its gravitational potential.
-This excess dissipation has two principal consequences: (i) the fraction of gas that is converted into stars by the present epoch is much higher than observed, and (ii) the formation and coalescence of dense clumps spuriously drains angular momentum from the baryons.
+The reproduction of these particular diagnostics has in fact become a cause célèbre for the simulation community, owing to the long-standing need to address the closely related "overcooling" (Cole 1991; White & Frenk 1991; Blanchard et al. 1992; Balogh et al. 2001) and "angular momentum" (Katz & Gunn 1991; Navarro & White 1994) problems.
+In the absence of feedback, gas efficiently radiates the heat it acquires from thermalising its gravitational potential.
+This excess dissipation has two principal consequences: i) the fraction of gas that is converted into stars by the present epoch is much higher than observed, and ii) the formation and coalesence of dense clumps spuriously drains angular momentum from the baryons.
 Simulated galaxies therefore form too many stars (and do so too early), they are more compact than observed, and they exhibit insufficient rotational support.
-The inclusion of prescriptions for energetic feedback processes in models has been shown to alleviate these problems (Abadi et al. 2003; Sommer-Larsen, Götz & Portinari 2003; Springel & Hernquist 2003), and has enabled several groups to conduct simulations of the ACDM cosmogony that form galaxies with sizes and rotation curves that are, for particular galaxy masses, consistent with observational measurements (e.g. Governato et al. 2004; Okamoto et al. 2005; Sales et al. 2010; Guedes et al. 2011; Brook et al. 2012; McCarthy et al. 2012; Aumer et al. 2013; Munshi et al. 2013; Marinacci, Pakmor & Springel 2014).
+The inclusion of prescriptions for energetic feedback processes in models has been shown to alleviate these problems (Abadi et al. 2003; Sommer-Larsen et al. 2003; Springel & Hernquist 2003), and has enabled several groups to conduct simulations of the ΛCDM cosmogony that form galaxies with sizes and rotation curves that are, for particular galaxy masses, consistent with observational measurements (e.g. Governato et al. 2004; Okamoto et al. 2005; Sales et al. 2010; Guedes et al. 2011; McCarthy et al. 2012; Brook et al. 2012; Munshi et al. 2013; Aumer et al. 2013; Marinacci et al. 2014).